bcgov/gis-pantry/docs/Using-GitHub.md

 3. Edit the document (note the edit file and Preview tab are handy for checking your markdown syntax)

-4. Scroll to the bottom Add a short description as to what your updating and click commit changes.
+4. Scroll to the bottom and add a short description as to what your updating and click commit changes.
 This will commit changes to your Master Fork.

 5. Repeat editing files until you are done a milestone that you feel needs to go back to the source "Upstream/Master" repository